iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > It used to give me daily notifications to fill out the form but this stopped few months ago nothing I do can change this.
 Not sure if this is just me or others having the same issue.<br> :date: __2021-01-01 21:06:28__

-> Used it since the start but reminders stopped two months ago so forget to do it<br> :date: __2020-12-31 15:29:28__

-> Reminders just stopped working and I cannot find a way to restart them.
-So useless as I forget to report each day<br> :date: __2020-12-31 08:23:11__

 #### 1-star reviews